monome/monome.github.io/twenty.md

 may 2026. twenty years.

-behold, annotated selections from our photo roll. semi-linear, semi-narrative, dates and placenames approximate. of course no archive tells the whole story: computers vanish periods of history, things happen online, we forget to capture a moment because we were too distracted or overjoyed or totally freaked out. but somewhere through this collection a web of threads emerge. approaches and inclinations and absurdity and experimentation and dreaming and world-building. to celebrate many ways of being. clues to how we got here, perhaps where we might go.
+behold, annotated selections from our photo roll. semi-linear, semi-narrative, dates and placenames approximate. of course no archive tells the whole story: computers vanish periods of history, things happen online, we forget to capture a moment because we were too distracted or overjoyed or totally freaked out. but somewhere within this collection a web of threads emerge. approaches and inclinations and absurdity and experimentation and dreaming and world-building. to celebrate many ways of being. clues to how we got here and perhaps where we might go.

 ---

 ![](image/20/0410-wiring.jpg)

-october 2004, val verde &mdash; one of the few handwired prototypes, mostly salvage components, daringly/inadvisably fragile.
+october 2004, val verde &mdash; one of the few handwired prototypes, mostly salvag components, daringly/inadvisably fragile.

 ![](image/20/0501-floor.jpg)